robotology/yarp/doc/release/master.md

 * Added `bottle_compression_zlib` portmonitor to compress bottles (or other data types which can be converted to bottle).
 * Added `soundfilter_resample` portmonitor to resample audio streams.
+* Added `sensorMeasurements_to_vector` portmonitor which converts a 6D Pose from a `SensorStreamingData` data type to a `yarp::sig::Vector` data type.

 ### Tools